DeveloperMetrics/DevOpsMetrics/README.md

 # DevOpsMetrics
-A project to experiment with high performing metrics.
-In DevOps, highlighted by DORA research and Accelerate, four metrics have been identified as driving true high performing teams.
-We realized quickly that while these metrics are widely used in discussion, there haven't been many efforts to implement and capture the metrics.
-This project aims to
+"DevOpsMetrics" is focused on implementing collection and analysis of high performing DevOps metrics.
+Four metrics have been identified as driving true high performing DevOps teams, highlighted by [DORA research](https://www.devops-research.com/research.html) and [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339).
+While these metrics are widely used in DevOps discussion, there haven't been many efforts to date to capture the metrics.
+This project aims to address that within GitHub and Azure DevOps.

 All four of these metrics are based on production environments, where the value to end users is delivered: